darthorimar/scalaTodo/readme.md

 # Todo list in Scala

-Allows you to create todo lists in customizable templates and the use them in web browser or terminal
+Allows you to create todo lists in customizable templates and use them in web browser or terminal

 ## Syntax:
 * nested todo items: